Nonprofit Bookkeeper vs. Accountant, Who Should You Hire?

 How do I hire a nonprofit bookkeeper or accountant?

-As we mentioned earlier, there are several ways nonprofit organizations can fulfill the duties of nonprofit bookkeepers and accountants.
+There are several ways nonprofit organizations can fulfill the duties of nonprofit bookkeepers and accountants.
 You may hire a dedicated full-time or part-time staff member, ask a volunteer, assign the duties to an executive position, ask a firm for an in-kind donation of their services, or outsource the responsibility.

 Consider the options for your nonprofit.
 Maybe you need to outsource and hire both a nonprofit bookkeeper and accountant; maybe you have an in-house bookkeeper, but need help with accounting tasks from a certified CPA; or, maybe you simply need help filing your Form 990.